Yahoo DFS Hockey: Friday Plays and Strategy

 This article is part of our Yahoo DFS Hockey series.

-This Friday, we have four NHL games on the slate.
-Here are some players to target, and to avoid, for your DFS lineups.
+While the NBA breaks for their All-Star weekend, the NHL is up to business as usual.
+There are five games on the slate for the NHL this Friday.
+Here are my players to target, and to avoid, for your DFS lineups.

 GOALIE